TheFieryFalcon/connectify/README.md

 # Connectify 3.1.14 - Making Study Rewarding with Data Visualization

 ### Thanks to Yanxi Li, Arya Byndoor, Hiruja Basnayaka, Lodinu Kalugalge, Oscar Ingram, Gemini 3.8 Flash, GPT-5.5, and Amrut Deshpande for making this extension possible.
-Thank you for all who crowdfunded our launch to the Chrome Web Store.
+Thank you all who crowdfunded our launch to the Chrome Web Store.

 **Connectify** is the ultimate unofficial extension for Western Australia's Department of Education Connect portal.
 Built for ATAR students, it instantly upgrades the default Connect interface with powerful, real-time analytics to help you track your progress, identify weaknesses, and predict your final ATAR.